These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to disclose use of sound therapy devices, white noise machines, or medications for tinnitus management

-Why: Use of management devices and medications is evidence of the condition's ongoing severity and the veteran's need to actively manage it.
+Use of management devices and medications is evidence of the condition's ongoing severity and the veteran's need to actively manage it.
 This supports the functional impact narrative.

-Do this instead: Disclose all management strategies: 'I use a white noise machine to sleep, wear sound-masking hearing aids during the day, and take [medication] for associated anxiety.'
+Instead: Disclose all management strategies: 'I use a white noise machine to sleep, wear sound-masking hearing aids during the day, and take [medication] for associated anxiety.'
 The examiner needs this for the treatment history section of the DBQ.

 Impact: 10% (supports functional impact and treatment documentation)